-The Manchester Forum in Linguistics (mFiL) is an annual conference for early career researchers in all fields of linguistics.
-The aim of the conference is to share current work, results and problems and to provide information and advice for postgraduate students, post-doctoral scholars and others in the early stages of their scientific career.
-This includes the presentation of papers and posters, plenary talks and a careers panel, as well as a social programme including a conference dinner and informal drinks.
+The Manchester Forum in Linguistics (mFiL) is an annual conference for early-career researchers in all fields of linguistics.
+The aim of the conference is to share current theoretical and methodological linguistic work and provide information and advice for postgraduate students, post-doctoral scholars, and others in the early stages of their scientific career, through oral and poster presentations, plenary talks, and a careers panel.

 mFiL, which is now being organised for the seventh time (last held in April 2018), is the successor of a postgraduate linguistics conference that ran in Manchester from 1992 until 2011 (almost) annually.
 The conference adheres to strict standards of scientific rigour: all abstract submissions are double-blind peer-reviewed by two reviewers, mainly members of the research and teaching staff from the University of Manchester’s department of Linguistics and English Language, and only submissions with a solid scientific contribution are accepted for presentation at the conference.
 Submissions that have implications for linguistic theory generally or that employ novel empirical methods are especially encouraged.